dsnowden25/Labs/merge_sort/README.md

 1. Given the pseudo code: is merge sort an [in-place algorithm]?
 Why or why not?

+We think that this qualifies as an in-place sort because at the end the result is copied back into the original array.

 ## MergeSort
 In sorts.h, find `merge_sort(int arr[], int temp[], int l, int r)`.
 This is your primary of two functions you will want to implement.